 We did have some scares.
 Smalls is allergic to dairy (I ate some cheese when I got home from the hospital-so sue me), and as soon as I went back to my vegan diet, he was fine.

 (2).
 Had I not done my research, his stringy diapers, and frequent spitting up may have freaked me out.
 But I called my doula (LOVE HER!), who assured me that everything would be fine.

-Babies just cannot digest the proteins and enzymes in cow’s milk-so why on earth would you give a baby formula made from the stuff?
-It just doesn’t add up.
+Babies just cannot digest the proteins and enzymes in cow’s milk – so why on earth would you give a baby formula made from the stuff?

 This is my opinion, backed up by some research, and strong beliefs.
-If you chose to formula feed your baby, fine.
-It’s your baby.
-No judgment-but please be informed.
+If you chose to formula feed your baby that’s fine.
+No judgment, but please be informed.

 If you’re pregnant and are going to ‘try’-consider this: those women whom I’ve spoken with that have stated they are going to ‘try’ usually only make it to (at a maximum) 4 months.
 Those who are ‘going to breastfeed’ (meaning they throw out the formula samples, refuse supplementation suggestions, and do NOT give their baby a bottle or pacifier for the first 4 weeks) are still breastfeeding their babies.